-3.2.2.7 Precautions in Practicing Yoga during Menstruation
+3.2.2.7 Precautions While Practising Yoga In Menstruation

-You should avoid as an as in which you have to elevate your pelvis higher than your heart.
+You should avoid asanas in which you have to elevate your pelvis higher than your heart.
 You should also avoid the postures which put pressure on your lower abdomen.

-3.2.2.8 Precautions during Back Bending Yoga
+3.2.2.8 Precautions During Back Bending